 However, others need special treatments and it is essential to get proper, professional advice on how to deal with them safely and quickly, without damaging the environment, affecting people's health or causing damage to the property.

-Some other pests we don't offer help or advice on are listed below - you may find some useful information about them on the links to external websites provided:
+Other pest advice: you may find some useful information about them on the links to external websites provided:

 - Ants - on the Wikipedia website